aaronsheldon/albertahealthservices/21779/ScopeofWork.md

     * Days supply.
     * Meta-data of the delivered pharmacy dispensing data.

+## Design
+The overall goal of the workflow designs are to balance security with utility.
+On the one hand we want users to to be able to seemless retrieve the data they need.
+One the other hand we need users to access file shares using integrated authentications and to access databases using manual authentication.
+For file share access the Alteryx server defers to integrated authentication by default.
+For database access the problem is complicated by the current configuration of the database which restricts the ability for native SQL cursors to cross schema boundaries.
+This means we will need to use `OPEN FOR` cursors calling dynamic SQL, and embed the cursor in a pipelined function running under `DEFINER`'s credentials.
+Access to both the Alteryx workflow and `GRANT`s to the pipelined function will be restricted to only the requesters.
+The solution will contain the following elements:

+* An empty table to store the PHNs and one time pads for each user and project, including a time of last upload.
+* A package for the project with `DEFINER` credentials containing two pipelined dynamic SQL functions.
+  * A function that takes the user identifier and returns the vital statistics for the subjects uploaded to the pad table by the user.
+  * A function that takes the user identifier and returns the pharmacy dispensing for the subjects uploaded to the pad table by the user.
+* An Alteryx collection for the project containing four workflows.
+  * A workflow for uploading the PHNs and one time pads, that first deletes all records for that user and project.
+  * A workflow that retrieves data from the vital statistics function into a CSV file.
+  * A workflow that retrieves data from the pharmacy dispensing function into a CSV file.
+  * A workflow that only resets the pad table for the user and the project, in case of problems.

 ## Tasks
 The following tasks have to be undertaken to fulfill the request:

-1. Deliver a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
+1. Database engineering.
+    - [ ] Create target table for uploading one time pads.
-   - [ ] Engineer a query to resolve vital statistics to one record per person by picking the latest edit and only for a specified cohort.
+    - [ ] Engineer a query to resolve vital statistics to one record per person by picking the latest edit and only for a specified cohort and wrap in pipelined function.
+    - [ ] Unit test vital statistics.
-   - [ ] Engineer a workflow of `upload->query->download`.
+    - [ ] Engineer a query to resolve pharmacy dispensing to one record per event and only for a specified cohort and wrap.
+    - [ ] Unit test pharmacy dispensing.
+2. Deliver upload workflow
+    - [ ] Engineer upload workflow.
     - [ ] Unit test the workflow to ensure basic functionality.
-   - [ ] Grant provisional access to the web based workflow to stakeholders.
+    - [ ] Grant provisional access to the database table and web based workflow to stakeholders.
     - [ ] Train stakeholders to use the workflow.
     - [ ] User acceptance testing of the workflow.
     - [ ] Publish to production.
-2. Deliver a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the pharmacy dispensing information of the cohort in a separate file for download.
-    - [ ] Engineer a query to resolve pharmacy dispensing to one record per event and only for a specified cohort.
+3. Deliver reset workflow
-    - [ ] Engineer a workflow of `upload->query->download`.
+    - [ ] Engineer reset workflow.
     - [ ] Unit test the workflow to ensure basic functionality.
+    - [ ] Grant provisional access to the database table and web based workflow to stakeholders.
+    - [ ] Train stakeholders to use the workflow.
+    - [ ] User acceptance testing of the workflow.
+    - [ ] Publish to production.
+4. Deliver a workflow in Alteryx that reads the table containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
+    - [ ] Engineer a workflow of `query->download`.
+    - [ ] Unit test the workflow to ensure basic functionality.
+    - [ ] Grant provisional access to the database package and web based workflow to stakeholders.
+    - [ ] Train stakeholders to use the workflow.
+    - [ ] User acceptance testing of the workflow.
+    - [ ] Publish to production.
+5. Deliver a workflow in Alteryx that the table containing the provincial health numbers of the selected cohort and returns the pharmacy dispensing information of the cohort in a separate file for download.
+    - [ ] Engineer a workflow of `query->download`.
+    - [ ] Unit test the workflow to ensure basic functionality.
-    - [ ] Grant provisional access to the web based workflow to stakeholders.
+    - [ ] Grant provisional access to the  database package and web based workflow to stakeholders.
     - [ ] Train stakeholders to use the workflow.
     - [ ] User acceptance testing of the workflow.
     - [ ] Publish to production.